FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/GDS Manual PRO 2021/GDS Manual PRO 2021.rst

 .. image:: img/GDS060.png

-.. |elev_insert_icon| image:: img/GDS061.jpg
+.. |view_all_icon| image:: img/GDS061.jpg
    :height: 14px

-Use the *View All command* or click the View All |elev_insert_icon| icon to return the working region to its original full size.
+Use the *View All command* or click the View All |view_all_icon| icon to return the working region to its original full size.
 To Zoom-in (increase the magnification), click in the working region and drag the mouse to outline the area of interest.

 3.3.2 Zoom Out Previous View (View Menu)